younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 #### Issue Handling Traits

-[Pitch](https://github.com/stmontgomery/swift-evolution/blob/issue-handling-trait/proposals/testing/NNNN-issue-handling-traits.md).
-Pitch author: Stuart Montgomery.
+[ST-0011 Proposal](https://github.com/swiftlang/swift-evolution/blob/main/proposals/testing/0011-issue-handling-traits.md).
+Proposal author: Stuart Montgomery.

 Issue Handling Traits are really powerful.
 As the name implies, these are traits that can be used to modify or filter issues before they’re reported - adding comments, adding attachments, normalizing non-deterministic inputs were just 3 of the examples named in the proposal.